 In this latter approach, once you are mixing and matching 3 or more door colors you are creating a “Mondrian” style kitchen – certainly a trend you saw in the 1955-1965 period.

-Isn’t the floor great, too?… The whole kitchen provides a lot of ideas… it’s one of the greatest, one of my husband’s very favorites.
+Isn’t the floor great, too?… The whole kitchen — taken from a vintage Armstrong brochure — provides a lot of ideas… it’s one of the greatest, one of my husband’s very favorites.